ianmcook/implyr/README.md

 In addition to using dplyr grammar, you can also issue SQL queries to Impala.

-To execute a query that returns no result set, use the `dbExecute` function:
+To execute a statement that returns no result set, use the `dbExecute` function:

 ``` r
 dbExecute(impala, "REFRESH flights")